Sk3llington/Elastic_Stack_Server/README.md

 ![directory cleanup](https://github.com/Sk3llington/Project-1-UCLA-Cyber-Security/blob/b3cb4729f2d776119d25fea2dcb676c6a22197c1/Images/directory_cleanup.png)

-We can also avoid the creation of the `index.html` file by adding the flag `-O` to our command so that we can specify a destination file where all the `index.html` files will be concatenated and written to.
+I can also avoid the creation of the `index.html` file by adding the flag `-O` to my command so that I can specify a destination file where all the `index.html` files will be concatenated and written to.

-Since we don't want to save the `index.html` files, we will not write them to any output file but instead send them directly to a directory that doesn't save anything, i.e., `/dev/null`.
+Since I don't want to save the `index.html` files, I will not write them to any output file but instead send them directly to a directory that doesn't save anything, i.e., `/dev/null`.

-We use the following command to do that:
+I use the following command to do that:

 ```bash
 while true; do wget 10.0.0.5 -O /dev/null; done
 ```

-Now, if we want to perform the `wget` DoS request on all our web servers, we can use the previous command we used to generate failed SSH login attempts on all our web servers, but this time we will tweak the command to send `wget` requests to all 3 web servers:
+Now, if I want to perform the `wget` DoS request on all my web servers, I can use the previous command I used to generate failed SSH login attempts on all my web servers, but this time I will tweak the command to send `wget` requests to all 3 web servers:

 ```bash
 while true; do for i in {5..7}; do wget -O /dev/null 10.0.0.$i; done
 ```

-Note that we need to press CTRL + C to stop the `wget` requests since we are using the `while` loop.
+Note that I need to press CTRL + C to stop the `wget` requests since I am using the `while` loop.

-Our Elastic Stack server is now functioning and correctly monitoring our load-balanced exposed DVWA web application.
+My Elastic Stack server is now functioning and correctly monitoring my load-balanced exposed DVWA web application.